saheedniyi02/fpl-ai/Readme.md

 #### I intend on making predictions for every game week and I will be documenting the models prediction and progress here [@fpl__ai](https://twitter.com/fpl__AI).

-### Possible Flaws Of the model :

--I observed the model does not think highly of new players coming into the league.

 ## Folders